Speedy37/QtUpdateSystem/README.md

 How to install
 --------------

-Once you have cloned this repository, the prefered way to compile the library is to use the Qbs build suite.
+Once you have cloned this repository, the prefered way to compile the library is to use the cmake build suite.
-You can enable it in QtCreator : Help > About Plugins > QbsProjectManager Simply load the QtUpdateSystem.qbs or src/src.qbs and you are ready.

-Qbs allow easy inclusion of library by adding  :
-`Depends { name: "qtupdatesystem" }`

-For more informations about Qt : http://qt-project.org/wiki/qbs

 How to use
 --------------